andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 Unfortunately, we cannot simply [configure TraceAll logging](https://access.redhat.com/solutions/3909751) for the `kube-apiserver`, as the logs are too coarse even with `TraceAll` enabled.

-Instead, we will build a custom OpenShift `kube-apiserver` with debug flags enabled and deploy it in a test cluster.
+Instead, we will build a custom OpenShift `kube-apiserver` with debug flags enabled and deploy it in a Single Node OpenShift (SNO) test cluster.
+By using SNO, we can focus on a single instance of the `kube-apiserver` during our analysis.

 We will then use the delve (`dlv`) debugger to analyze the `kube-apiserver` process.

 #### Building a custom kube-apiserver for debugging